• Art magazine

 Pinks folkloric goddesses not only serve to embody their South American roots and lively imagination, but also convey a profound political intention.
 Faith in Women researches a somewhat feminized version of the war; Where a baby boss tanker casually runs over an unsuspecting rabbit and dozens of unsuspecting skulls gather under a bright rainbow made of colors.

-Chaotic, anarchic, turbulent and yet incredibly childish: Pink's version of the war is a criticism of the thoughtless destruction, which nations (mostly) is added by human hands.
+Chaotic, anarchic, turbulent, and yet eerily childlike: Pink's version of war is a critique of the thoughtless destruction that nations (mostly) inflict by human hands.

 Inside out / time is now, yalla! - JR (Israel / Palestine)